Abubakarharuna10/Resources_for_lazy_developers/README.md

 **Concept Sheets** - Contains the **explanation of specific details** about the working.

-- It is recommended to download this repo and preview in a markdown software [Ex.
-Obsidian] for best experience.
+- It is recommended to download this repo and preview it in a markdown software [Ex.
+Obsidian] for the best experience.
-- Or You can visit my [Dev.to Blog](https://dev.to/zinox9) To Preview them Online
+- Or You can visit my [Medium]https://medium.com/@abba_haruna) To Preview them Online

 ----